 Copy this URL into a web browser on your Smart TV or monitor to start displaying your Kiosk View data to the masses!

 Alerts will allow you to create thresholds for when a device goes past a certain pollutant level.
+You can also set alerts for when your devices go offline!

 Choose the device you want to set an alert for.

-Then select the Overall Index threshold.
+Then select the alert type and threshold.